kubamahnert/gooddata-ruby-examples/README.md

+# DEPRECATION WARNING
+this repository has been deprecated in favour of [gooddata-ruby-doc](https://github.com/gooddata/gooddata-ruby-doc/).
+Please make all pull requests in that repository instead!

 # GoodData Ruby Cookbook

 Examples on how to use [gooddata-ruby](https://github.com/gooddata/gooddata-ruby).
 You can browse the cookbook by chapters, or see the [whole cookbook](http://sdk.gooddata.com/gooddata-ruby-examples/) deployed at sdk microsite.